KELA (AM): History

-In the 1960s, the power was boosted to the current 5,000 watts in the daytime while keeping KELA's 1,000-watt nighttime power.
+In the 1960s, the power was boosted to the current 5,000 watts during the daytime while maintaining KELA's 1,000-watt nighttime power.
 As network programming moved to TV, KELA began airing a full service, middle of the road music format with news updates from Mutual.
 On August 24, 1965, it put an FM station on the air, 102.9 KELA-FM (now KZTM).
-KELA-FM ran an automated country music format, while carrying some of KELA's newscasts.
+KELA-FM ran an automated country music format while carrying some of KELA's newscasts.
+McCaw sold his interest in 1965 to Joe Chytil.

 Over time, 1470 KELA added more talk shows and reduced the music until it was a full-time talk station.
 It became an ABC Radio News affiliate.
 KELA-FM switched its call sign to KMNT but remained a country station.
 In 1996, Jacor Communications bought KELA and KMNT for $4 million.
-Jacor was acquired by Clear Channel Communications.
+Clear Channel Communications acquired Jacor.
+In mid-1996, the Lewis County Historical Society and Museum added an exhibit that highlighted the history of KELA and McCaw's operations.

+During the 1996 flood in the Chehalis Valley, KELA went off the air when the waters inundated the building.
+The station operated out of portable trailers for a time after additional floodwaters in 2007 submerged the area.
 In 2007, Clear Channel (now iHeartMedia) spun off KELA to Bicoastal Media but retained the FM station, which had changed its call letters to KNBQ.
 KMNT's call letters and programming moved to 104.3 FM, also owned by Bicoastal.